holdercp/techdegree-project-7/README.md

 ## How to Get up and Running

 1. From your console run `npm install` to install necessary dependencies.
+You can also just run `npm install --only=production` if you do not want to install the dev dependencies.
 1. Create a `config.js` file and place it in the project root.
 Inside this file, store you Twitter keys and tokens.
 It should look something like this:

 ```javascript